jadecobra/python_tdd_exercises/source/data_structures/booleans/index.rst

 ----

-Imagine we have to divide everything into 2 and there are only two options - things that are True_ and things that are False_, these are the booleans_ - True_ and False_.
+Imagine we have to divide everything into two and there are only two options - things that are True_ and things that are False_, these are the booleans_: True_ and False_.

 I test booleans_ in the chapters below